-At least 3 trees or logs per acre, of which 50 percent or more must be conifer, and containing a minimum of 10 cubic feet of volume and no shorter than 16 feet in length, and having a diameter of at least 12 inches measured at the large end, to be selected by PURCHASER.
+At least 3 logs per acre, of which 50 percent or more must be conifer, 16 feet in length, and containing a minimum of 10 cubic feet of volume, to be selected by PURCHASER.
 Trees or logs shall be well distributed across the timber sale area.